chandanc5525/FinCore_Banking_API/README.md

 # Industry Scenario

-You are working as a Junior Software Developer in the IT Department of a banking company called SecureBank Pvt.
+You are working as a Junior Software Developer in the IT Department of a banking company called FinCoreBank Pvt.
 Ltd.
 The bank wants to modernize its old banking software system.
 Your development team follows Agile + Sprint methodology.

 ---